From Somewhere to Nowhere Cover

 Andreas Seibert

-Andreas Seibert was born in 1970 in Wettingen, Aargau, Switzerland.
-He studied photography at the Hochschule der Künste in Zürich and German literature and philosophy at the University of Zurich.
-He has lived in Tokyo since 1997.
-His photographic work has been published in numerous international magazines and shown in exhibitions all over the world.
+Andreas Seibert (*1970 in Wettingen, Switzerland) studied photography at the Hochschule der Künste in Zürich and German literature and philosophy at the University of Zurich.
+As a photographer, he focuses on photographic long-term studies, mainly in the Asian region, where he lived from 1997-2013.
+His photographs are part of private collections as well as the permanent collection at The Swiss Foundation of Photography and the Aargauer Kunsthaus.
+His work has been published in international magazines and shown in exhibitions worldwide.